 A festive ambiance greeted us during our Friday evening port call.
 After sunset, 3,300 lights lit up Parliament buildings, sidewalk musicians played lively tunes and attractions stayed open late.
 We toured the Royal BC Museum and strolled flower bedecked Inner Harbor walkways.
 On a previous port call, we toured Butchart Gardens, rode one of the cute ferries and did a CVS hop on/hop off tour.

-Although the Westerdam carried 1,923 guests and 800 crew, there were no long lines—and we never felt crowded.
+Although Westerdam carried 1,923 guests and 800 crew, there were no long lines—and we never felt crowded.
 That’s because management strategically schedules meals and activities to avoid congestion.

-Besides traditional Bingo, casino, dance lessons and swimming pools, the Westerdam offered Windows technology and group cooking classes which Rob and I attended.
+Besides traditional Bingo, casino, dance lessons and swimming pools, Westerdam offered Windows technology and group cooking classes which Rob and I attended.
 Along with customary evening stage shows, musicians and comedians, the B. B. King’s Blues Club played music that made Beale Street famous.

 When is the best time to cruise Alaska?
 Mark Pells, Westerdam Hotel Director, says May and September are good for empty nesters who like a quiet environment with fewer kids.
 Late July is best for King Salmon anglers.